High Court injunction for motorways and major A roads

 Our primary concern is always safety.
 Protesting on our network is extremely dangerous, both for motorists and for the protesters themselves.

-We’ve obtained two injunctions that prevent named roads being obstructed for protest purposes.
+We obtained a civil injunction that prevented named roads being obstructed for unlawful protest purposes.

 Protesting on these roads carries the risk of imprisonment, an unlimited fine and having assets seized.
 We’ll consider pursuing further legal avenues as appropriate to safeguard the strategic road network.

-This injunction targets protestors taking action on the M25, the M25 feeder roads and major roads in Kent and around the Port of Dover.
+This injunction targeted protestors taking action on the M25, the M25 feeder roads and major roads in Kent and around the Port of Dover.

 Judgment and documents for 5 May 2023 M25, M25 feeder roads and Kent roads injunction order